survival thrival guide?

 The best way to do well on the midterms is to learn the material as it’s presented in class and exercised in tutorials and on assignments.
 It helps to plan for exam study as part of your weekly schedule.
 Start preparing review sheets as you learn material rather than waiting until right before an exam.
 During the midterm exam period, there is a temptation to neglect all courses except the one with the next exam; if you do this, you may find yourself behind and unable to catch up.
 Your studying should be active.
 Find questions in the textbook not already assigned and write out complete answers.
 Course personnel will be happy to answer any questions you encounter along the way.

-We recommend not using midterms from past years as study guides.
+Be careful about using midterms from past years as study guides.
 Each term, we create midterms from scratch, and the course does change from term to term.
 Past midterms may give you a misleading sense of what this term’s tests will be like.
 As with assignments, we won’t ask you to do things that are just minor tweaks on lecture examples; we try to design questions that test deeper understanding.
 We also recommend not cramming at the last minute.
 This type of study results in shallow, easily forgotten understanding of a sort inappropriate to CS 135.
 Cramming works best when you have to repeat definitions and do things nearly identical to what you’ve already done, and we’re not going to ask you exam questions like that.

 1A midterm marks are a shock to some students, because they’re the first confirmation that grades tend to be lower in university than in high school.
 We don’t plan it that way, but we’re probably asking more of you than your high school did, so it makes sense.
 We don’t have a predetermined average or failure rate in mind, and we will not adjust the marks with a “bell curve” or any other method, unless we feel that a test was somehow flawed.
 We try to design tests that are good indicators of the necessary breadth and depth of knowledge.
 Typical midterm averages in first-year CS courses are between 65% and 75%.